 If these animals had a high survival rate, such as the one enjoyed by those who just have one or a few offspring, their populations would be multiplied by millions in a matter of years.
 But on average only one new animal per parent survives.
 The rest of the animals die shortly after coming into existence.

 The predominance of the strategy consisting in having large offspring has important consequences for the suffering of animals.
 There are strong reasons to believe that these animals experience much more suffering than wellbeing in their lives.
 Although many of them may not have painful deaths, many others suffer terribly when they die, such as from being eaten alive or starving to death.
 In addition, we must consider the fact that these animals often die when they are very young.
-This means that they do not have enough time to have any significant positive experiences in their lives, as in fact they may have just a few experiences in addition to the terrible experience of dying.
+This means that they do not have enough time to have any significant positive experiences in their lives; in fact, they may have just a few experiences in addition to the terrible experience of dying.

 Since most animals who come into existence have very large numbers of offspring, the overwhelming majority of animals who are ever born experience pain and misery that is more significant than the good experiences, if any, they may enjoy.
 Consequently, we must conclude that, horrible as it is, suffering appears to prevail overwhelmingly over happiness in nature.
 We can now see why the amount of suffering in nature depends very much on population dynamics.